dsagman/picat/readme_v2.md

 longer(L1,L2) = [R,Len(R)] => if len(L1) >= len(L2) then R = L1 else R = L2 end.
 ```

+*Note: An argument of a function can also be updated just like in the predicate `append/3` allowing for more than just the explicitly returned function value to be updated.
+See this [example](#example-dynamic-dispatch-with-apply-and-call).*

 ### Is it a Predicates or a Function?

 **Key point: The Picat manual identifies functions with the notation `= Val`, `= ResList` or similar.
 If you try to call a predicate like a function or visa-versa you will get an error an `undefined procedure` or a fail that you didn't expect.**